buildit/gravity-metalsmith-seed/docs/tech.md

 Gravity is Buildit's design system.

-This shell was built primarily to allow rapid creation of websites (internal/external) which use Buildit's design system for consistency and future proof brand alignment.
+This seed was built primarily to allow rapid creation of websites (internal/external) which use Buildit's design system for consistency and future proof brand alignment.

 To find out what a "design system" is you can read [this article][wtfdesignsystem].